lillieharlow/Assignment-2-Custom-Software-Application/personal_notes.md

 - Makes the command line app feel modern and polished

 ### Setup
-- Creates a console object using Rich library for fancy terminal colors
+- console object using Rich library for fancy terminal colors
 - Imports pyfiglet for creating big ASCII art text
 - Console is used by all the color functions to display styled messages

 ### Basic Color Functions

-- print_error()
+- Error message
     - red
     - impossible to miss - grabs attention immediately
     - used for validation errors, failed logins, etc.

-- print_success()
+- Success message
     - green
     - makes users feel good about completing actions
     - used for successful logins, saved tasks, confirmations

-- print_info()
+- Normal info message
-    - pink
+    - yellow
     - eye-catching but friendly - not scary like errors
     - used for instructions, general messages, app descriptions

-- print_warning()
-    - yellow
-    - gets noticed but not as alarming as errors
-    - used for important notices that aren't quite errors

-- print_welcome()
-    - blue
-    - calm and inviting feeling
-    - used for greeting messages and friendly notifications

 ### ASCII Art Magic

-- print_rainbow_text()
+- Rainbow banner
-    - takes any text and turns it into HUGE rainbow-colored ASCII art
-    - uses 6 carefully chosen colors that look amazing together
     - cycles through colors character by character for rainbow effect
     - adds proper padding above and below for clean presentation
     - calculates exact spacing to eliminate ugly white gaps
     - creates professional-looking title that makes app stand out

-- show_app_title()
     - displays the complete app startup screen
     - combines rainbow ASCII art with borders and tagline
     - shows "TO DO." in massive rainbow letters